 Keep Your Eyes on the Hook!
-Underslung External Load Safety
+Underslung External Load (HESLO) Safety

 As the helicopter lifted the rig, [a worker's] leg became entangled in a tag line.
 He was lifted some distance before the helicopter pilot became aware of the situation.